-In the opinion of Bond Counsel, the 2024 Series E Bonds, their transfer, the interest payable thereon and any income derived therefrom, including any profit realized from their sale or exchange, are exempt from taxation of every kind and nature whatsoever by the State, or by its political subdivisions, municipal corporations or public units of any kind under existing law, except that no opinion is expressed as to such exemption from State estate or inheritance taxes.
-Bond Counsel will express no opinion regarding other state or local tax consequences arising with respect to the 2024 Series E Bonds, including whether interest on the 2024 Series E Bonds is exempt from taxation under the laws of any jurisdiction other than the State.
-All purchasers of the 2024 Series E Bonds should consult their tax advisors regarding the tax status of the 2024 Series E Bonds in a particular state or local jurisdiction other than the State.
+In the opinion of Bond Counsel, the 2025 Series C Bonds, their transfer, the interest payable thereon and any income derived therefrom, including any profit realized from their sale or exchange, are exempt at all times from taxation of every kind and nature whatsoever by the State, or by its political subdivisions or governmental units of any kind, under existing law, except that no opinion is expressed as to such exemption from State estate or inheritance taxes, or as to any other taxes not levied or assessed directly on the 2025 Series C Bonds, their transfer or the income therefrom.

+Bond Counsel expresses no opinion regarding other state or local tax consequences arising with respect to the 2025 Series C Bonds, including whether interest on the 2025 Series C Bonds is exempt from taxation under the laws of any jurisdiction other than the State.
+All purchasers of the 2025 Series C Bonds should consult their tax advisors regarding the tax status of the 2025 Series C Bonds in a particular state or local jurisdiction other than the State.

-2024 Series F Bonds
+2025 Series D Bonds